 Try to align your teaching mock lesson around one of those themes.

-Doing so helps the hiring committee see that you did your research and are able to successfully implement or are willing to learn more about programs already occurring at their school.
+Doing so helps the hiring committee see that you did your research and are able to successfully implement or are willing to learn more about their current programs.

 2. Don’t Teach in a Vacuum.

-Now that you know some general guidelines as far as curriculum standards, plan your teaching mock lesson based on something related to what the kids are already learning.
+Plan your teaching mock lesson based on something related to what the students are already learning.

 If possible, communicate with the teacher whose students you’ll be teaching.

-Ask what they are currently learning in whatever subject you plan to teach.
+Ask what they are currently learning in whichever subject you plan to teach.